NanoResearch/Titanic-1/README.md

 are particularly powerful for filtering the data. showstats() presents the results for a data set in a nice format. convertages() converts unknown ages to useful averages.
 Numerous cuts through the data are shown, t o try to gain insight.
 Random forests are implemented.
 Several predictions are compared to each other.

-An attempt at a change to see if I post directly to mwbinger's repo